poteto/no.lol/content/blog/2020-05-11-this-time-is-different/index.md

 I've picked up more languages and tools since then, but the humbling lessons don't stop.
 Paradoxically, the more I know, the less I understand.

 We often look to proxies like Twitter follower counts, stars on GitHub, and loudness of voice to tell us what we should do next.
 That's fair--sometimes, you just want to get your job done.
 Software is still a relatively young industry, and it seems to change rapidly.
 That often is overwhelming.
-But don't start from the default of thinking that this must be good because someone else said so.
+But I've learned that starting from the default of thinking that this must be good because someone else said so is a flawed foundation.
 Consider the problem you're trying to solve, the opportunity cost of going with this solution instead of another, and the tradeoffs your team is comfortable making.
 Dealing with ambiguity and making tradeoffs is part of the job.

 More importantly, realize that whatever you decide to go with today will likely [change](https://programmingisterrible.com/post/139222674273/write-code-that-is-easy-to-delete-not-easy-to) in the long term.
 If your project even lasts that long :) And that's okay.